-Even though Dresden’s Christmas markets are spread around the city, we recommend staying in the Altstadt, the city’s historic old town.
-Our guide to hotels near Dresden Christmas Market lists the city’s best places to stay for all budgets.
+If you’d prefer to stay elsewhere, this guide to hotels near Dresden Christmas Market lists the city’s best places to stay for all budgets.

 Dresden Christmas Markets and Specialities

 The Christmas season is huge in Dresden along with the surrounding areas in Saxony.
-The most popular Christmas events and markets are in the Altstadt but it’s worth spending time to get away from the centre for a few hours to experience other areas.
+The most popular Christmas events and markets are in Altstadt but it’s worth spending time to get away from the centre for a few hours to experience other areas.